-At the end of this post, there’s also a free ebook on eating psychology that you can download.
-If you want it now, click here to gain instant access to it!
+Also, at the end of this post, there’s a free ebook that can help you work through the process of stopping compulsive eating without dieting ever again.
+It’s called The Spiritual Seeker’s Guide to Stop Binge Eating.
+If you want it now, click here to gain instant access to it.

 Stage 1: The “Freak Out”

 Choosing to give up dieting is often a Hail Mary for many of us.
 And when yo-yo dieting robs us of our self-esteem, it diminishes the trust that we have in ourselves.
 Unfortunately, without self-trust, the idea of giving up dieting can seem utterly ridiculous; as if the only possible outcome is weight gain because we can’t (yet!) trust our ability to listen to our bodies to inform what and when we eat.

 For most of us, the day we give up dieting is marked by both fear and hope.
 While you have some faith that this could work, you’re also petrified that it will only end with weight gain.
 The “freak out” is normal.

 The day that I gave up dieting was August 8, 2016.
 I remember the day vividly.
 I was feeling hopeless after ‘ruining’ a week of eating well with a night-eating blunder, and I was driving to the beach to get some zen time stretched out on the sand.
 After laying on the beach and feeling both uncomfortable in my body and insecure about how I look in a one-piece bathing suit, I kind of broke — but in a good way.

 I had already been mulling over the idea of giving up dieting and the potential it had for finally being the thing to set me free from the shackles of yo-yo dieting.
 I did not have enough faith in myself to take the plunge.
 But there was something about that moment where I became fed up.